-For those with super sensitive skin, a pineapple face mask used alone without any other ingredients can actually be harsh and irritate skin.
+If you want to brighten your skin tone, a pineapple and honey face mask can do wonders.
 But not to worry!
-If you do fall under this skin type, you can still use the amazing pineapple face mask by mixing it with calming ingredients (like honey!) to suit your skin.
-In this pineapple honey face mask, we’re using pineapple and honey only to exfoliate as well as soothe skin.
+If you do fall under this skin type, you can still use the amazing pineapple and honey face mask by mixing it with calming ingredients (like honey!) to suit your skin.
+In this pineapple and honey face mask, we’re using pineapple, along with honey to exfoliate as well as soothe skin.
 Below are the benefits of pineapple and honey for skin:

 |Ingredients||Role in Face Mask|